AustinFlap/cub3D/README.md

 # cub3D

-Wolfenstein like game using `minilibx` from 42 based on `xorg' graphic server.
+Wolfenstein like game using `minilibx` from 42 based on `xorg` graphic server.